Search by Keyword

 Recording History

 The Beatles entered their basement studio at Apple Headquarters, 3 Savile Row, London, on January 24th, 1969 to continue extensive rehearsals and recording for the "Get Back / Let It Be" project.
-The primary focus on this day turned out to be the songs “Get Back” and “Two Of Us,” but they did concentrate on other compositions as well as finding time to blow off some steam with cover songs and “jamming.”
+The primary focus on this day turned out to be the two songs “Get Back” and “Two Of Us,” but the group did concentrate on other compositions as well as finding time to blow off some steam with cover songs and “jamming.”
 It was in this environment that “Dig It” came into being for the first time.

 After extensive work on the two songs mentioned above, the group started running through a long list of selections by other artists, such as “Maggie Mae,” “Diggin' My Potatoes” and other Lonnie Donegan songs.
 This moved into songs by Guy Mitchell, such as “Singing The Blues,” John playing a Hofner Hawaiian Standard lap-steel guitar with a slide as he eventually played on George's “For You Blue,” this being the first day that the instrument was used by The Beatles.
 While still sitting in front of this instrument, John progressed into an ad-lib jam playing similarly as he had just done on “Singing The Blues.”
 Lyrically, possibly inspired by “Diggin' My Potatoes” and/or the “Can you dig it?” catch phrase of the time, Lennon repeatedly sang variations of the phrase.
 Paul joined in on vocals and exchanged lines such as, “I can dig it,” “everybody dig it” and so on.